May Fourth Movement

 Chow, Tse-tsung.
 The May Fourth Movement: Intellectual Revolution in Modern China.
 Cambridge, MA: Harvard University Press, 1960.

 Although published many decades ago, this overview of the May Fourth Movement remains a useful study in English.
-It defines the movement both as a political event and an “intellectual revolution” and organizes its content accordingly in two parts.
+It defines the movement both as a political event and as an “intellectual revolution” and organizes its content accordingly in two parts.
 Its thesis remains influential, although later scholars have critiqued the author’s high opinion of the New Culture supposedly created in the era.

 Ding Shouhe 丁守和, and Ma Yong 马勇, eds.
 Wusi tushi 五四图史.
 Shenyang, China: Liaohai chubanshe, 1999.